Understanding Home Furnace Systems and How They Work

-A boiler is a heating system which uses water and has radiators.
+A boiler is a heating system that uses water and has radiators.
 If you have a heat pump, the working principle is similar to an air conditioner but results in heating instead of cooling.
-For homes with a hybrid heating system, it uses energy-efficient heat pumps during mild weather and furnace for heating during freezing weather.
-Furnaces can also have different fuel sources such as propane gas, natural gas, oil or electricity.
+For homes with a hybrid heating system, it uses energy-efficient heat pumps during mild weather and a furnace for heating during freezing weather.
+Furnaces can also have different fuel sources such as propane gas, natural gas, oil, or electricity.

 If you know the basic working principle of your home heating system, you will have an idea of what could potentially go wrong.
 You can also quickly point out the problem to a technician during a maintenance call.

 A majority of homes across the country have gas-powered home furnace systems.
 It works by heating air in one area then distributing the air through a series of ducts and vents installed around the home.
 A home furnace system consists of the following main parts:

 • Gas valve

 • Heat exchanger

 Each of these parts plays an integral role in home furnace systems.
 When there is a problem or issue with a specific part, the entire system could malfunction or work inefficiently.

 How does a home furnace system work?

 The start cycle of a home furnace starts when the thermostat signals it to turn on.
 When the furnace receives the signal from the thermostat, the gas valve will open and ignite the burner.
 The gas valve is also responsible for regulating the amount of gas that goes into the furnace.

 One of the most common problems encountered with home furnace systems is the furnace not turning on.
 Even if the gas valve is working correctly, this could happen because the pilot light is not turned on.
 The manufacturer’s manual contains instructions on how to turn on a pilot light.
 This same problem can also be due to an issue with the thermocouple or thermopile.